joovil/joovil/README.md

-Hello, my name is Joonas.
-I'm a second year student in Metropolia.
-My main programming languages are Java and JavaScript.
+Hello, my name is Joonas. <br>
+Currently a second year student at Metropolia. <br> Main languages are JavaScript and Java. <br>
 <br>
 Here are some of my past projects